litl/leeroy/README.md

 JENKINS_USER = ""
 JENKINS_PASSWORD = ""
 JENKINS_BUILD_TOKEN = None

+# Use the Build Authorization Token Root Plugin's alternative URL for
+# triggering builds.
+Handy when using build tokens and no
+# authentication.
+JENKINS_AUTH_TOKEN_ROOT_BUILD = False

 # Whether a Jenkins job is created for each commit in a pull request,
 # or only one for the last one.